About the IPCA Knowledge Basket

 The IPCA Knowledge Basket is a digital space created to honour, celebrate, and catalyze Indigenous-led conservation pathways in Canada, including Indigenous Protected and Conserved Areas (IPCAs).
 The IPCA Knowledge Basket holds stories, videos, songs, government reports and policies, academic articles, resources, and artwork.

 The IPCA Knowledge Basket is available to anyone who wishes to support Indigenous Protected and Conserved Areas (IPCAs) and Indigenous-led conservation.
-While the IPCA Knowledge Basket is primarily for Indigenous Nations, communities, and organizations, non-Indigenous partners, and the general public are also encouraged to learn with open hearts and open minds, in the spirit of peace and friendship.
+It is primarily for Indigenous governments, communities, and organizations.
+However, non-Indigenous partners and the general public are also encouraged to learn with open hearts and open minds, in the spirit of peace and friendship.

 Basket weaving is a significant cultural practice for many Indigenous Peoples.

 The IPCA Knowledge Basket represents the strength and beauty we can create by weaving multiple knowledge systems together to support Indigenous-led conservation.
-The website provides pathways for visitors to harvest, collect, and contribute resources to enhance our collective knowledge.
+The website provides pathways for visitors to harvest, collect, and contribute resources to grow our collective knowledge.
 It is a space for reciprocal sharing and collaborative learning in the spirit of ‘we rise together’.

 The IPCA Knowledge Basket was created through the collective vision and efforts of many, including the IISAAK OLAM Foundation and members of the Conservation through Reconciliation Partnership (CRP).
 The web design was created by Design de Plume, a women-led and Indigenously-owned web design firm based in Sudbury, Ontario.
 The website project team included Monica Shore, Allison Bishop, Stephanie Siddon, Soudeh Jamshidian, Jena-Lee Ashley, and Kristy Tomkinson.
 The CRP Leadership Circle, which includes Marilyn Baptiste, Eli Enns, Faisal Moola, Steven Nitah, Robin Roth, and Lisa Young, provided the strategic oversight for the project.